Favorite cities for house sitting at Christmas

 We never once saw a Santa Claus and the kids were not full of expectations and needs.
 The humble people of Tepoztlan live the true meaning of the season.
 It is in the giving and sharing with others where they find happiness.

-Enchanted Vienna, Austria, Europe
+15. Enchanted Vienna, Austria

-By Katrin Walzl, Moon & Honey Travel
+Katrin Walzl of Moon & Honey Travel

 Vienna takes Christmas celebrations very seriously.
 Starting in mid-November, Christmas markets (Christkindlmärkte in German) sprout up at iconic sites throughout the city.
 Definitely visit a few of Vienna’s 17 markets.
 My favorite one is Weihnachtsmarkt am Spittelberg, a market lined with food vendors along the narrow streets of Spittelberg.
 I also love the Christmas market at the summer palace Schönbrunn, and the one directly in front of Karlskirche.
 Try the Raclette Brot, which is baked bread with delicious raclette cheese.
 And, don’t miss out on the Glühwein, or mulled wine.
 Important tip: Many Christkindlmärkte close down completely by Christmas Day, so make your rounds before December 25th.